hypernumbers/hypernumbers-manual/contents/excel-compatible-functions/statistical/max.rst

 Z-Order
 -------

-In Hypernumbers as well as taking normal row and column references, `MAX` can take z-references.
+In Vixo as well as taking normal row and column references, `MAX` can take z-references.
 See the section on `Database Queries`_ for more details.

 Example
 -------